EightFold24/pwa-training/02-JavaScript/05-async/05-promise-api/README.md

 >
 > For example, if there are multiple `fetch` calls, like in the example above, and one fails, other ones will still continue to execute, but `Promise.all` won't watch them anymore.
 They will probably settle, but the result will be ignored.
 >
 > `Promise.all` does nothing to cancel them, as there's no concept of "cancellation" in promises.
-In [another chapter](info:fetch-abort) we'll cover `AbortController` that can help with that, but it's not a part of the Promise API.

 ##
 > ### `Promise.all(iterable)` allows non-promise \"regular\" values in `iterable`